Liquid Limit Test of Soil

 Liquid Limit Testing Tools, continued

-- The Casagrande cup method, which is widely used in the United States, defines liquid limit as the moisture content required to close a metal cup filed with soil paste a distance of 0.5 inches using a liquid limit device.
+- The Casagrande cup method, which is widely used in the United States, defines liquid limit as the moisture content required to close a metal cup filled with soil paste a distance of 0.5 inches using a liquid limit machine.
+This method is normally run at several moisture contents to determine which requires 25 blows to close the groove.

 Humboldt provides a wide variety of equipment for the liquid limit test of soil.
 With liquid limit machines for the Casagrande cup method and cone penetrometers for the penetration method, you are sure to find products for all of your testing needs.
 Entire Atterberg liquid limit tests are also available.